 Read Health Center – The Beginning of Your Natural Vertigo Relief

 At Read Health Center, we believe in providing relief through a holistic approach to health by relieving the many symptoms that can result from an upper cervical misalignment.
 Our adjustments are precise and gentle, making this a form of care that is safe for the entire family.

-If you would like to learn more or you want to schedule a consultation, give us a call today.
+If you would like to learn more or you want to schedule a consultation with our Ames vertigo chiropractor, give us a call today.
 We would love to hear from you.
 Obtaining natural relief from vertigo could be more accessible than you thought.
 Examining your upper cervical spine for a misalignment is the first step.

 To schedule a complimentary consultation with Dr. Read call our Ames office at 515-233-8880 or simply click the button below.

 if you are outside of the local area you can find an Upper Cervical Doctor near you at www.uppercervicalawareness.com.